 The University of Maryland Assembly Group aims at creating the best possible software for whole genome assembly.
 We develop the MaSuRCA genome assembler.
 The MaSuRCA genome assembler can be used on assembly projects of all sizes, from bacteria genomes to mammalian genomes to large plant genomes.
-MaSuRCA has been used to assemble de novo a variety of genomes, sometimes improving on published genomes using added data, sometimes creating the first publically available draft genome for the species.
+MaSuRCA has been used to assemble de novo a variety of genomes, sometimes improving on published genomes using added data, sometimes creating the first publicly available draft genome for the species.

 - Loblolly pine, Pinus taeda, 24Gb genome, preliminary assembly, joint with David Neale and Chuck Langley, UC-Davis, and Pinerefseq consortium.
 Illumina data.